 It was an untenable situation for many as their financial outlook was already poor.
 Wages could be deducted for breaking a household item, making a mistake, forgoing church, or other offenses such as drunkenness.
-Grounds for dismissal were many: insubordiance, dishonesty, theft (guilty or suspected), or merely for the master’s convenience when he and his household traveled abroad.
+Grounds for dismissal were myriad: insubordination, dishonesty, theft (guilty or suspected), or merely for the master’s convenience when he and his household traveled abroad.

 A Little Frosting on that Cake?

 All was not awful, though, as perks did exist.
-Housekeepers received the leftovers from meals.
-Ladies maids enjoyed the castoffs from their mistresses.
-Tips, or vails, were a happy occassion.
-Upon departure of guests, domestics would line up in the foyer, eagerly waiting their 1 shilling.
-These vails sometimes accounted for half their yearly income, which was rather a lot when most maids rarely made over £10, but the occurrence of these perks dwindled by the end of the century.
-A fortunate domestic might be included in an inheritance but this windfall was very rare.
+Housekeepers received leftovers from meals.
+Ladies maids enjoyed castoffs from their mistresses.
+Tips or vails were a happy occassion.
+Upon departure of guests, domestics would line up in the foyer, eagerly waiting their one shilling.
+These vails sometimes accounted for half their yearly income, which was rather a lot when most maids rarely made over £10, but the frequency of these perks dwindled by the end of the century.
+A fortunate domestic might be included in an inheritance, but windfalls were rare.
 As such, domestics were always on the lookout for the slightest economic opportunity, whether through fair means or foul.
 Another popular way to supplement income?
 Selling used tea leaves.

 Hierarchy of Domestic Servants

-Companions: addressed as “Mrs” for the sake of courtesy, these women accompanied their mistresses on whatever excursions the day might require.
-They were like 24 hour on-call friends.
-Shopping, playing cards, aiding their mistresses’ comfort–companions came from genteel upbringings and possessed a ”polite education”, were versed in music, languange, conversation and the arts.
+Companions: Addressed as “Mrs” for the sake of courtesy, these women accompanied their mistresses on whatever excursions the day might require.
+They were akin to 24 hour on-call friends.
+Shopping, playing cards, aiding their mistress’ comfort–they did whatever the occasion called for.
+Companions came from genteel upbringings and possessed a “polite education.”
+They were versed in music, languange, conversation and the arts.

-Waiting Women & Ladies Maids: also known as abigails, a ladies maid was preferably French, but more commonly, English.
-She was responsible for dressing her mistress, caring for her mistress’ clothes, carrying messages, encouraging or discourings her lovers, and accompanying her mistress on errands.
+Waiting Women & Ladies Maids: Also known as abigails, a ladies maid was preferably French, more commonly English.
+She was responsible for dressing her mistress, caring for her mistress’ clothes, carrying messages, encouraging or discouraging lovers, and accompanying her mistress on errands.

-Housekeepers: Of a certain age, housekeepers were typically mature and had either ran her own household or possessed extensive experience in household affairs.
-She worked alongside a house steward (a male domestic), buying provisions, dispensing funds as needed, and keeping household accounts.
+Housekeepers: Known to be of a certain age, housekeepers were typically mature and had either run her own household or possessed extensive experience in household affairs.
+She worked alongside a house steward (a male domestic).
+They bought provisions, dispensed funds as needed, and kept household accounts.
 In addition, she was responsible for managing the lower order servants (the maids).
 One woman would often perform this position in conjunction with another.
-The most common combination was housekeeper and cook, or housekeeper and ladies maid.
-Paid: £10-20 by the late 1700′s.
+The most common combination was housekeeper and cook or housekeeper and ladies maid.
+Paid: £10-20 by the late 1700s.

 Cook: Performed the same duties as the man cook, her male counterpart, but was considered his inferior.
 Paid: £7-15.